The Pros and Cons of Investing in and Owning Gold

 If you or your clients decide to invest in gold, consider these factors:

 - Buying gold for investment purposes isn't the same as collecting gold coins.
 By purchasing gold from large, reputable dealers, investors receive the best opportunity to liquidate gold if they decide this is what they want to do.
-The physical delivery aspects of owning gold coins and bullion requires insurance and a secure vault in which to store it.
+The physical delivery aspects of owning gold coins and bullion require insurance and a secure vault in which to store it.

 - Individual investors see many televised opportunities to purchase gold coins from a mint.
 Anyone considering a purchase based on one of these ads should evaluate the premium asked over the current spot price of gold.
 When the amount differs by 10 percent or more, mint coins may not be the best choice.